sebalp1987/outlier_model/README.md

-# Z-FINDER: FRAUD INSURANCE-CLAIMS DETECION RESEARCH
+FRAUD INSURANCE-CLAIMS DETECION MODEL

 ## Got a question?

 Please, write to sebastian.mauricio.palacio@zurich.com

+## Data
+Database is composed by several raw and big size files.
+We made all the necessary transformations and sanitization, but also the final table is more > 1GB.
+If you want to look at it do not hesitate to contact us, we will provide it using Google Drive.

-## What is Z-FINDER?
+## Preprocessing

-Z-FINDER is a fraud detection model for Python created in Zurich Insurance Lta - Spain.
-It brings probabilities of fraud behaviour using Semi-Supervised Machine Learning algorithms.
+This version is a simplified one.
+Here it is only the model application.
+All the preprocessing modules were retired because of simplicity.
+Again, do not hesitate to contact us if you want to take a look to it.
+Also you can take a look to the [DOCUMENTATION.docx](CHANGELOG) file annexed.
+Take into account that this is a very preliminary version.

 ## Requerimentes

-You need Python 3.6 or later to run Z-FINDER.
-Also you need Pandas, Numpy and Sklearn libraries.
+You need Python 3.6 or later to run the model.
+You can check the configuration [setup](setup.cfg) file for the package requeriments.

 ## Quick Start